WoolleySheep/first-strike/README.md

 * Address game slowdown due to large lists
 * Add unchanged calculations to __init__
 * For history and parameters, don't create a singleton, create 3; one for the game, and one for each player.
 Remove edit check.
+* Refactor game code to not use 2 in function names; save for type conversions